What are the responsibilities and job description for the Budget Analyst position at Ohio Department of Job and Family Services?

 The ideal candidate, at minimum, must have the following:

-Completion of undergraduate core program in accounting, public finance, public administration or business administration; 12 mos. exp. in budgeting that included fiscal analysis, management & control (e.g., probability; linear regression; multiple variable regression; computer assisted regression analysis models; trend analysis; forecasting cost benefit analysis).
+- 12 months experience in budgeting that included fiscal analysis, management & control (e.g., probability; linear regression; multiple variable regression; computer assisted regression analysis models; trend analysis; forecasting cost benefit analysis).

-Completion of graduate core program in accounting, public finance, public administration or business administration which included coursework in quantitative/statistical analysis (e.g., probability; linear regression; multiple variable regression; computer assisted regression analysis models; trend analysis; forecasting cost benefit analysis).
+- Completion of graduate core program in accounting, public finance, public administration or business administration which included coursework in quantitative/statistical analysis (e.g., probability; linear regression; multiple variable; regression computer assisted regression analysis models; trend analysis; forecasting cost benefit analysis).

-Equivalent of Minimum Class Qualifications for Employment noted above.
+- Equivalent of minimum class qualifications for employment noted above.

 When completing the different sections of this application, be sure to clearly describe how you meet the minimum qualifications outlined in this job posting.
 We cannot give you credit for your Work Experience and Education & Certifications if you do not provide that information in your online application.
 Information in attached resumes or cover letters must be entered into your application in the appropriate Work Experience or Education & Certification sections to be considered.